premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- `Non-functional Testing` verifies whether the behavior of the software is as per the defined requirement or not.
+- `Non-functional Testing` verifies whether the behaviour of the software is as per the defined requirement or not.
-- It describes `how product does?`, unlike functional testing which tests `what product does?`.
+- It describes `how the product does? `, unlike functional testing which tests `what product does?`.
-- Mainly aimed to improve the performance of software.
+- Mainly aimed to improve the performance of the software.
-- Examples includes - `Performance Testing`, `Disaster Recover (DR) Testing` etc.
+- Examples include - `Performance Testing`, `Disaster Recover (DR) Testing` etc.

 </blockquote>